What we're up to

 The Virginia Law Portal is a public website, designed for desktop and mobile devices, that makes the laws of Virginia easier to search, navigate, and find.
 The Virginia Law Portal is the online home of the Constitution of Virginia, Code of Virginia, Uncodified Acts of Assembly, Regulations of Virginia, Charters and Authorities of Virginia's Localities, and Compacts of Virginia.
 It features easy navigation, readable presentation of content, as well as persistent and meaningful URLs.
 Visitors can search across all of Virginia Law to find the information they want, without having to know where the information resides.
 The Virginia Law Portal earned the 2015 Governor's Technology Award for Best Citizen Portal.

 The Virginia State Budget Portal is a public website, designed for desktop and mobile devices, that makes Virginia's budget information easier to search, navigate, and find.
 The portal offers an easy-to-use interface to view Budget Bills, Budget Amendments, and Committee Reports related to the budget, present and in the past.
 The site features easy navigation and readable presentation of content.
 Visitors can search by keyword to find the information they want, without having to know where the information resides.
+The Virginia State Budget Portal earned the 2016 Governor's Technology Award for Best Citizen Portal.

 The Budget Amendment System is the House Appropriations and Senate Finance committee staff primary tool to craft amendments to Virginia's biennial Budget Bill.
 The current system was developed in 1995 using Lotus Notes as both the backend database and data entry user interface.
 During each stage of the budget amendment process, amendments are prepared for internet presentation and inclusion into the printed House and Senate Journal.